ZigZagExchange/market-maker/README.md

 Soon we will add the ability to run standalone markets and this will not be an issue.

+## Security advice

+__Do not share your private key__

+Running the bot on a VPS has many advantages.
+But you need to make sure your system is safe.
+If someone gains access to your system, all files can be compromised.
+There a quite a few good guides about how to keep your VPS safe:

+- An Introduction to Securing your Linux VPS - [Digitalocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-securing-your-linux-vps)
+- 9 Ways To Keep Your VPS Secure - [namecheap](https://www.namecheap.com/blog/9-ways-to-keep-your-vps-secure/)

 ## Requirements

 * Activated zkSync account